Child and Play Therapy

 - empathy and respect for others

-- alleviation of anxiety
+- alleviation of apprehension

 - learning to fully access and express feelings

-- stronger social skills
+- support for stronger social skills

-- stronger family relationships
+- support for stronger family relationships